-Set up public folders to share data such as calendars, contacts, emails, and tasks with other Microsoft Exchange 2013 users in your contract.
+In this article, we'll show you how to set up public folders to share data such as calendars, contacts, emails, and tasks with other Microsoft Exchange 2013 users in your contract.

-Select the mailbox name (in our example "Max Mustermann") below All Outlook items and press [CTRL] + 6 In the lower part of the folder view you will now find the item Public folders.
-You can use the plus icons to expand any subfolders.
-Click on a folder you want to edit.
+- Highlight the mailbox name below All Outlook Items and press [CTRL] + 6.
+In the lower area of the folder view, you will now find the item Public Folders.

 - Click the arrow next to All Public Folders.
 This area lists additional subfolders created by the system.
 Navigate to the subfolder that has the name component ocsou or ocsu and open the level below.
 In this area, you can create additional public folders and manage the existing public folders.